Gdoc/Admin

 Our World in Data relies on data from the World Health Organization

-The WHO has published updates on confirmed cases and deaths on its dashboard for all countries since 31 December 2019.
+From 31 December 2019, the WHO has published updates on confirmed cases and deaths on its dashboard for all countries.
 From 31 December 2019 to 21 March 2020, this data was sourced through official communications under the International Health Regulations (IHR, 2005), complemented by publications on official ministries of health websites and social media accounts.
 Since 22 March 2020, the data has been compiled through WHO region-specific dashboards or direct reporting to WHO.

 The WHO updates its data once per week.